weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 ```

 #### Filter behavior of multi-word queries in `Equal` operator

-The behavior for the `Equal` operator on multi-word string and text properties in `where` filters is as follows.
-Multi-word queries are broken up into single word segments.
-An object must contain all segments.
-How words are broken up depends on the datatype.
-For `string` properties only spaces defined word boundaries.
-For `text` properties all non-alphanumeric properties are considered word boundaries.
-E.g. for `text`: `my email is alice@example.com` is split into `["my", "email", "is", "alice" "example", "com"]`, whereas the same query string on a `string` property would be broken into `["my", "email", "is", "alice@example.com"]`.
+The behavior for the `Equal` operator on multi-word textual properties in `where` filters depends on the property type (`string` or `text`), and the `tokenization` property.

-Starting with `v1.12.0` you can [configure tokenization of `string` types](/developers/weaviate/configuration/schema-configuration.md#property-tokenization) to take the whole field into account instead of individual words.
+Refer to [this section](../../configuration/schema-configuration.md#property-tokenization) on the difference between the two types.

 #### Stopwords in `text`/`string` filter values